• Skip to primary navigation

 Swedish Chocolate Balls in a small plate, served with a cup of espresso, and some latte.

-If there is a poll on what each kid in Sweden has tried making at home, Chokladbollar will win hands down — not even kanelbullar comes close.
+If there is a poll on what each kid in Sweden has tried making at home, these chocolate balls will win hands down — not even kanelbullar comes close.

 That’s because these no-bake chocolate balls are so easy to make; even kids love making them.

-These days, every coffee shop, bageri (bakery), or supermarket in Stockholm would have these treats — the only difference is the size.
+Known locally as chokladbollar, every coffee shop, bageri (bakery), or supermarket in Stockholm has these treats — the only difference is the size.

-Now you can also try making them at home!
+Now you can also try making these classic Swedish cholate balls at home!

 IF YOU WANT MORE AUTHENTIC SWEDISH DESSERTS OR IDEAS FOR FIKA, THEN YOU WILL LIKE THESE POSTS!